Health Risks for Overweight Men

 - Get plenty of sleep.
 Sleep deprivation has been linked to weight gain.
 Experts recommend between 7 and 8 hours of sleep per night.

 Shedding belly fat takes perseverance and patience.
 Start small and set monthly goals so you can see your progress and build momentum.
-If you’re having trouble losing belly fat, considering consulting a dietician or doctor.
+If you’re having trouble losing belly fat, considering consulting a dietician or provider.
 The experts at Natural Bio Health can formulate a personalized plan to help you stay on track.
 Contact us today to learn more.